Oleksandr Zavarov: Club career

-Zavarov started off his career in his home city of Zorya Luhansk.
-He played in the USSR Premier League for Zorya Luhansk (1977–79, 1982), and also SKA Rostov (1980–81).
 In 1983–88, he played for the Soviet-Ukrainian giants, Dynamo Kyiv, with whom he won the UEFA Cup Winners' Cup in 1985–86, scoring in the final itself.
+In Dynamo Zavarov also was offered a militsiya (police) rank, but he refused.

 Zavarov later played for Juventus between 1988 and 1990, becoming the first Soviet player to play in Serie A; he won the Coppa Italia and the UEFA Cup under manager Dino Zoff in 1990, and also wore the iconic number 10 shirt in his first season with the team, which had formerly belonged to club legend Michel Platini, although he later switched to the number 9 shirt, and the number 10 shirt was given to Giancarlo Marocchi the following season.
 Although much was initially expected of Zavarov at the Turin-based club, his time with Juventus was considered to be less successful, despite his two title victories; in spite of the arrival of compatriot Sergei Aleinikov in his second season with the team, Zavarov also had difficulties settling in at the club, due to his strenuous relationship with the club's manager, Dino Zoff, and also as he struggled to learn Italian.
+For his transfer Juventus paid $5 million which was a record for the Soviet football.
+It was one of the highest paid transfers of the decade.
+The transfer was conducted through a Soviet intermediary "Sovintersport".
+Upon conclusion of the transfer $3 million went to the Soviet government, $2 million to Dynamo Kyiv.
+Two million dollars were allocated by the Soviet government to the Soviet Olympic team for the 1988 Summer Olympics in Seoul.

 He subsequently transferred to Nancy in 1990, where he remained for five seasons, before finally moving to Saint-Dizier in 1995, retiring after three seasons, in 1998.

 International career

+At the end of summer of 1979, Zavarov took part in the 1979 FIFA World Youth Championship on the Soviet team losing in the final to Argentinians led by Diego Maradona.
+In one of the group stages matches Zavarov scored his only goal against Hungarians as a header from a corner kick.
+The final match against Argentine was one of his two that he actually witnessed from substitution bench.

+In October 1981 Zavarov played couple of matches for the under-21 team in group qualifications.
+Next month he had some issues with club.

 Zavarov had 41 caps for the USSR, scoring six goals including two in the World Cup finals in 1986 and 1990.
 He also played in the Euro 1988 in which the USSR team were runners-up.